mkdeSilva/CryptoPal/README.md

 # CryptoPal
-iOS Crypto Currency app using the BX.in.th API
+iOS Cryptocurrency app using the BX.in.th API